5T33Z0/OC-Little-Translated/02_Disabling_Devices/Disabling_unsupported_GPUs/README.md

 - Add eiher/or:
 	- ***SSDT-NDGP_OFF***
 		- In `DSDT`, query the name and path of `DGPU` and confirm the existence of the `_ON` and `_OFF` methods
-		- Refer to the example and change the name and path to match the device name and patch useed in the `DSDT`
+		- Refer to the example and change the name and path to match the device name and patch used in the `DSDT`
   	- ***SSDT-NDGP_PS3***
 		- Query the name and path of `DGPU` and confirm the existence of `_PS0`, `_PS3` and `_DSM` methods
 		- Refer to the example and change the name and path to match the query result